isabella232/livefyre.en/help/using/c-rn/c-rn.md

 # Current Release Notes {#current-release-notes}

-**Release Notes for the March 14, 2019 update.**
+**Release Notes for the March 21, 2019 update.**

 >[!NOTE]
 >
->Livefyre will be ending support of HTTP and TLS 1.1 (and earlier) in compliance with Adobe Security Standards.
-Please consult future release notes for date of final deprecation.
+>Livefyre will be ending support of TLS 1.1 (and earlier) in compliance with Adobe Security Standards on April 11, 2019.
+Please contact prioritysupport@livefyre.com if you experience any issues with your integration.
+Please consult future release notes for date of final http deprecation.

 ## Enhancements

-* Implemented support for Call to Action and Commerce (Products) with Instagram native embeds.
+* Implemented the enablement of Call to Action button by default.
-* To address deprecations made by Instagram, Content Detail for applications was modified to render Instagram Native Embeds.

 ## Bug Fixes

-* Fixed an issue where Disabled Twitter rights request accounts could be selected in Advanced modal.
-* Fixed an issue where in certain circumstances there was an undefined HTML tag in Media Wall.
-* Fixed an issue where in some circumstances, Instagram social search displayed Video/Image Not Found message incorrectly.
-* Fixed an issue where Instagram and Facebook albums in Media Walls and Mosaics were displaying the same image multiple times.
+* Fixed an issue where "Undefined" Instagram posts in ModQ can't be removed.
-Fixed an issue where non existent accounts appear in Rights Request drop down.